Onsongo254/airbnb-clone-project/README.md

 - **Securing Payments**: Payment transactions involve sensitive financial data that must be protected to prevent fraud and unauthorized access.
 - **Maintaining Platform Integrity**: Proper authentication and authorization prevent malicious users from altering, deleting, or accessing resources they shouldn't.
 - **Ensuring Availability**: Rate limiting and secure coding practices help defend against DDoS attacks and application crashes, keeping the platform reliable and responsive.

+## 🚀 CI/CD Pipeline

+**CI/CD (Continuous Integration and Continuous Deployment)** pipelines automate the process of building, testing, and deploying applications.
+In this project, CI/CD ensures that every code change is automatically verified and deployed in a consistent and reliable way.

+### Why CI/CD is Important
+CI/CD reduces manual effort, catches bugs early, and speeds up the release cycle.
+By integrating automated testing, linting, and deployment into the workflow, the project maintains high code quality, improves team collaboration, and minimizes downtime.

+### Tools Used
+- **GitHub Actions**: Automates tasks such as running tests, checking code quality, and deploying to servers or cloud platforms on every push or pull request.
+- **Docker**: Ensures consistent environments across development, testing, and production by containerizing the application.
+- **(Optional) Heroku, AWS, or DigitalOcean**: Can be used as deployment platforms for staging and production environments.